AdobeDocs/campaign-classic.en/help/production/using/upgrading.md

 >[!NOTE]
 >
 >Full installation procedures are detailed in [this section](../../installation/using/installing-campaign-standard-packages.md).
 Resources are synchronized automatically, however you need to make sure no errors occurred.
-For more on this, refer to [Resolving upgrade conflicts](#resolving-upgrade-conflicts).
+For more on this, refer to [Resolve upgrade conflicts](#resolving-upgrade-conflicts).

 ### Reboot the web server {#reboot-the-web-server}